kennystrawnmusic/TriggerLinux/RelNotes1903.md

 # TriggerLinux 19.03 Release Notes
-Although it is rolling release (as is upstream Arch Linux, whose repositories it does still use), TriggerLinux still, also like Arch Linux, releases snapshots every month, starting with this first stable release.
+Although it is rolling release (as is upstream Gentoo, whose repositories it does still use), TriggerLinux still, also like Gentoo, releases snapshots every month, starting with this first stable release.
 [Download Here](https://mega.nz/#!5I90hSqS!sdqOLBzg1SBGOkRt8rqnB88bCvO9rZvpHgBT9OVMiy0)

 ## Feature Changes and Bug Fixes